 What is PCR2?

-The objectives are:
+The objectives were:

-When is the review happening?
+When did the review happen?

 I want to raise a concern – what should I do?